Hizoco Business Whitepaper

 PoST (Proof of Space & Time) is Hizoco's core consensus mechanism, consisting of two components: Proof of Space and Proof of Time.

-OxChain is built on the Go-Ethereum consensus engine.
-The PoST module integrates dual verification logic of Proof of Space and VDF-based Proof of Time on top of Ethereum's consensus framework.
-The overall technical architecture follows Ethereum's classic three-layer structure (consensus layer/execution layer/application layer), while incorporating OxChain's exclusive PoST block production and verification modules.
+OxChain is built on Go-Ethereum's chain structure.
+At the consensus level, the PoST consensus mechanism replaces Ethereum's PoS (Proof of Stake) consensus mechanism, achieving dual verification of Proof of Space and Proof of Time.
+The overall technical architecture follows Ethereum's classic three-layer structure (consensus layer/execution layer/application layer).

 Basic Principles of Proof of Space